6 Threats That Could Affect Your Business This Year

 Website takeovers often have a ransomware component to them.
 That means you may try to log in to your site as an administrator and see messages that demand you pay a specific amount before accessing the content.
 Unfortunately, paying the ransom often doesn’t cause the desired results, although some desperate site owners do it anyway and hope for the best.

 An easy safeguard is to update your site plug-ins and scripts.
 The latest versions often patch security vulnerabilities.
 Your website hosting provider also plays a role in protecting against takeovers.
 Read reviews before selecting one, and be wary of any companies that people flag as having unaddressed security issues.
 Consider using security tools, too.
 Some products scan your site for problems, letting you know how to fix them.
+Implementing a solid ransomware recovery plan is also essential.
+It ensures that critical data can be restored quickly without succumbing to extortion demands from cybercriminals.

 6. Climate Change